mdswyz/mdswyz.github.io/_pages/about.md

 He currently focuses on **Multimodal Content Generation, Perception, and Understanding**, **Multimodal/Cross-modal Generative Modeling**, and **Text-guided Image/Video Generation and Editing**.

 # 🔥 News
+- *2025.01*: &nbsp;🔥🔥 Invited talk at [VALSE Webinar](https://mp.weixin.qq.com/s/HXK1jlOgJ1zMQiq3NzX7AA)!
 - *2025.01*: &nbsp;🔥🔥 Our MMM-RS dataset is now [released](https://github.com/ljl5261/MMM-RS)!
 - *2024.12*: &nbsp;🎉🎉 Two papers are accepted by AAAI 2025.
-- *2024.11*: &nbsp;🔥🔥 Invited talk at [Conference on Artificial Intelligence in Jiangsu Province](https://mp.weixin.qq.com/s/FBBQzuk-xnkHBQov4uoJfg)
+- *2024.11*: &nbsp;🔥🔥 Invited talk at [Conference on Artificial Intelligence in Jiangsu Province](https://mp.weixin.qq.com/s/FBBQzuk-xnkHBQov4uoJfg)!
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS 2024.
 - *2024.08*: &nbsp;🎉🎉 One paper is accepted by ACM TOMM 2024.
 - *2023.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS 2023.